bartgeier/dotfiles/.ssh/SSH_and_gtihub.md

 This document discribed the second solution.
 If you go along the way with the second solution.
 The simple solution is not anymore possible.
 So you have to make a decision.

-As an example I use my Linux dofiles project on a Windows computer.
+As an example I use here my Linux dofiles project on a Windows computer.

 On my Linux computer I use a git bare repository to manage my dotfiles.
 see:
 DistroTube Git Bare Repository - A Better Way To Manage Dotfiles